wichtounet/etl/README.rst

 Several structures are available:

-* fast_vector<T, Rows>: A vector of size Rows with elements of type
+* fast_matrix<T, Dim...>: A matrix of variadic size with elements of type T.
-  T. This must be used when you know the size of the vector at compile-time.
+  This must be used when you know the size of the vector at compile-time.
+The number of dimensions can be anything.
-* dyn_vector<T>: A vector with element of type T. The size of the vector can be set at runtime.
-* fast_matrix<T, Rows,Columns>: A matrix of size Rows x Columns with elements of type T. This must be used when you know the size of the matrix at compile-time.
-* dyn_matrix<T>: A matrix with element of type T. The size of the matrix can be set at runtime.
+* dyn_matrix<T, D>: A matrix with element of type T. The size of the matrix can be set at runtime.
+The matrix can have D dimensions.

+There also exists typedefs for vectors:

+* fast_vector<T, Rows>
+* dyn_vector<T>

+You have to keep in mind that fast_matrix directly store its values inside it, therefore, it can be very large and should rarely be stored on the stack.

 Element-wise operations
 ***********************